-Why is rehab important?
+Why is rehab after a car accident important?

 TRAUMATIC BRAIN INJURIES REHABILITATION